 What does a reverse osmosis system remove?

-A reverse osmosis system is one of the best ways to remove contaminants from your water.
+A RO system is one of the best ways to remove contaminants from your water.
 It can successfully remove all the following:

-Note: a reverse osmosis system is not designed to remove viruses and bacteria.
+Note: a RO system is not designed to remove viruses and bacteria.